Istria (Istra) Wine Region

 Quick Facts

-Geography & Terroir
+Geography and Terroir

 Red Istria (Crvena Istra)

-Iron-rich red clay (terra rossa)
+Iron-rich red clay (terra rossa).

-Western and southern Istria
+Western and southern Istria.

-Power, structure, ripeness
+Power, structure, ripeness.

 - •Teran

-- •Cabernet Sauvignon & Merlot
+- •Cabernet Sauvignon and Merlot

 Grey Istria (Siva Istra)

-Flysch (marl and sandstone)
+Flysch (marl and sandstone).

-Central Istria
+Central Istria.

-Balance, aromatics, finesse
+Balance, aromatics, finesse.

 - •Fresh whites